 Who Should Learn Basic First Aid?

 A recent study has shown that if trained correctly, 86% of children of 9 years or older can administer CPR.
-And even if a child doesn’t have enough strength to perform CPR, he / she can still learn other basic first aid steps that could one day be beneficial.
-Take a class together and invest into the safety of your family.
+And even if a child doesn’t have enough strength to perform CPR, he/she can still learn other basic first aid steps that could one day be beneficial.
+Take a class together and invest in the safety of your family.

 People Having These Jobs